-Study examines sex differences in presentation of acute coronary syndromeSeptember 16th, 2013 in Cardiology /
+Study examines sex differences in presentation of acute coronary syndromeSeptember 16, 2013 in Medicine & Health / Cardiology

 A higher proportion of women than men 55 years and younger did not have chest pain in acute coronary syndromes (ACS, such as heart attacks or unstable angina), although chest pain was the most common symptom for both sexes, according to a study published by JAMA Internal Medicine.